haefele-software/refactor-me/README.md

 ## Expectation:

-Improve the code through a refactoring excercise.
+Improve the code through a refactoring exercise.
 Extend the unit tests if necessary.
 Extend the solution if necessary.